The Budget: A step towards future proofing the Employee Ownership Trust?

 • Trustee(s) must take reasonable steps to ensure consideration paid does not exceed market value – With no previous requirement to do so, this is a positive step to ensure EOTs are not overpaying to acquire businesses.
 We have historically required an independent third party valuation to ensure EOTs do not overpay for their acquisitions.
 This is also to ensure the valuation would be robust in the event of any dispute.
 Disputes are unlikely unless the value is grossly overstated due to a valuation error.
 We have not seen dispute of this nature in our experience.

-• Company directors can be excluded from tax free bonus payments – This was previously not possible (without great difficulty) if a bonus award was made without breaching the participation and equality requirements, which requires every employee, regardless of their position, to receive a tax-free bonus payment on the same terms.
+• Company directors can be excluded from tax free bonus payments – It was not previously possible (without great difficulty) for a bonus award to be made without breaching the participation and equality requirements, which require every employee, regardless of their position, to receive a tax-free bonus payment on the same terms.
 Excluding directors is still at the discretion of the trading company board, but could benefit EOT businesses with smaller employee numbers by ensuring the tax-free bonus pot is allocated wholly to the non-director employee base, which employees will welcome.

 • No more grey area on the treatment of a contribution to an EOT – There was always a grey area with regard to the treatment of contributions by trading companies to EOTs to settle vendor debt in terms of both the tax treatment and classification of the contribution within company law.
-HMRC did acknowledge the point through an extra-statutory concession previously, but the newly inserted section 401ZA ITTOIA 2005 makes it clear that such contributions are not taxable, providing the conditions are met.
+HMRC did acknowledge the point through an extra-statutory concession previously, but the newly inserted section 401ZA Income Tax (Trading and Other Income) Act 2005 makes it clear that such contributions are not taxable, providing the conditions are met.
 This will save many advisers from submitting non-statutory clearances on this point going forward.

 All in all, the changes resulting from the budget are positive for EOTs.
 Increased anti-abuse provisions and the aforementioned adjustments are in line with the recommendations made by experts over the years, bringing EOTs into line with the intentions of Parliament.
 Some may go as far as saying EOTs have been ‘future proofed’, at least for the short to medium term anyway.